bl-CSE15L/cse15l-lab-reports/week1.md

 ```
 cat en-us.txt
 ```
-In this example, I used the ls command on the en-us.txt file while in the /messages directory.
-The output of doing so was en-us.txt.
-Upon further experimentation, using ls on a file returns the file name if it exists in the current working directory; otherwise, it returns an error.
-As this is intended behavior and does not produce an error message, using ls in this way is not an error.
+In this example, I used the cat command on the ja.txt file while in the /messages directory.
+The output of doing so was the text contained in ja.txt.
+Upon further experimentation, using cat with multiple file names as args returns prints the contents of each file if it exists in the working directory.
+As this is intended behavior and does not produce an error message, using cat in this way is not an error.

 ![Image](CSE15L-wk1-cat2.png)